dumberjs/dumber-gist/development.md

 An example config file for production deployment for `gist.dumber.app`, without real certificate and GitHub client secret.

 It is deployed to a small box in Digital Ocean.
-Technical, this single VM structure doesn't scale, but this single VM structure is simplest for local development, also nginx+passenger+nodejs with two extremely simple back-ends should be able to handle very large traffic, even on a $5/month DO box.
+Technical, this single VM structure doesn't scale, but this single VM structure is the simplest for local development, also nginx+passenger+nodejs with two extremely simple back-ends should be able to handle very large traffic, even on a $5/month DO box.

 In addition, `gist.dumber.app` and `cache.dumber.app` are behind a CloudFlare free plan.
 Thanks for CloudFlare, all static resources of dumber gist are properly cached in a CDN to enable fast boot up.